JonathanWilbur/mueller-report/volume1.md

 where the information consisted simply of the recounting of historically accurate facts.
 It is uncertain how courts would resolve those issues.

-###### Ii.
+###### ii.
 Willfulness

 Even assuming that the promised "documents and information that would incriminate Hillary" constitute a "thing of value" under campaign-finance law, the government would encounter other challenges in seeking to obtain and sustain a conviction.
 Most significantly, the government has not obtained admissible evidence that is likely to establish the scienter requirement beyond a reasonable doubt.
-To prove that a defendant acted "knowingly and willfully, " the government would have to show that the defendant had general knowledge that his conduct was unlawful.
+To prove that a defendant acted "knowingly and willfully," the government would have to show that the defendant had general knowledge that his conduct was unlawful.
 U.S. department of justice, federal prosecution of election offenses 123 (8th ed.
 Dec.
 2017) ("election offenses"); see Bluman, 800 F. Supp.
 2d at 292 (noting that a willful violation